capgemini-psdu/grade-ladder/src/book/README.md

-# Capgemini UK Software Engineering Grade Ladder
+# Capgemini UK Public Sector Software Engineering Grade Ladder

 This grade ladder was inspired by a blog post from [Camille Fournier](https://twitter.com/skamille)'s [renttherunway.com](http://dresscode.renttherunway.com/blog/ladder) in which they shared their ladder (and they took inspiration from the original [Foursquare engineering](http://engineering.foursquare.com/) ladder made by [Harry Heymann](https://twitter.com/harryh), [Jason Liszka](https://twitter.com/jliszka) and [Andrew Hogue](https://twitter.com/ahogue)).